DoseOfGose/dotfiles/README.md

 ![Screenshot of custom menu](/scripts/tmux-git-menu.png)

 See [this example video](https://youtu.be/8QEZ9JOQyoY) for a demo of basic functionality.
-(Better quality video TBD)
+(I'll make a better quality video "eventually")

-## Current Applications

-The following applications have configuration files in this repo:
-- Bash
-- Vim
-- Git
-- Tmux
+## Work In Progress
+I make changes when I have the motivation, desire, and time.
+These tend to come in short burts, sometimes with many months in between.
+With so many, many things I want to do with my setup, this means these dotfiles are just a snapshot of a work in progress.
+In a way, dotfiles are a continuous project -- one that is never really complete.